isc-projects/stork/doc/devel.rst

 follow the instructions from the :ref:`installation` chapter.

 Once the database environment is set up, the next step is to build all the tools.
-Note that the first command below downloads some missing dependencies and installs them in a local directory.
+The first command below downloads some missing dependencies and installs them in a local directory.
 This is done only once and is not needed for future rebuilds, although it is safe to rerun the command.